melody-ren/cudaqx/docs/sphinx/examples_rst/solvers/gqe.rst

 Generative Quantum Eigensolver (GQE)
 -------------------------------------

-The Generative Quantum Eigensolver (GQE) is a novel hybrid quantum-classical algorithm that leverages classical generative models to produce quantum circuits for finding ground state energies.
-GQE employs a generative model to dynamically construct quantum circuits with desired properties.
+The GQE algorithm samples and generates circuits from Boltzmann distribution according to the cost function which is defined using the logit matching method.

 A notable implementation of GQE is the GPT Quantum Eigensolver (GPT-QE), which uses a transformer-based architecture.
 This approach combines:

 - Pre-training capabilities using existing quantum circuit datasets
 - Ability to learn without prior knowledge

-Key features of GQE:

-- Generative approach: Uses classical generative models to produce quantum circuits
-- Flexible learning: Can leverage pre-training or learn from scratch
-- Adaptive optimization: Dynamically constructs and improves circuits during optimization
-- Broad applicability: Extends beyond Hamiltonian simulation to other quantum computing applications
-- Scalable: Can leverage multiple QPUs for parallel evaluation

 GQE Algorithm Overview: